Queen & Slim: Plot

-Slim calls his father, who cuts the call short; it is revealed that law enforcement was listening in, but his father refuses to cooperate.
-Queen takes Slim to visit the grave of her mother, who was accidentally killed by her Uncle Earl during a disagreement; Queen successfully defended him in her first trial.
+Slim calls his father, on the gas station landline, who cuts the call short; it is revealed that law enforcement was listening in, but his father refuses to cooperate.
+Queen takes Slim to visit the grave of her mother, who was accidentally killed by her Uncle Earl during a property disagreement; Queen successfully defended him in her first trial.
 Slim comforts Queen, and they have sex in the car.
-At a protest in support of the fugitives, Junior is urged to leave by a compassionate black officer, whom he impulsively shoots in the face, and is himself killed.
+At a protest in support of the fugitives, Junior is urged to leave by a compassionate black officer, whom he impulsively shoots in the face, and is himself killed (offscreen).

-Queen and Slim reach the home of Shepherd and his wife, who reveal that a $500,000 bounty has been placed on them, and Shepherd gives them directions to a man in Florida.
+Queen and Slim reach the home of Shepherd and his wife, who reveal that a $500,000 bounty has been placed on them, Shepherd gives them directions to a man in Florida.
 A neighbor sees them arrive, and a SWAT team raids the house but fails to find them, hidden in a crawlspace under the Shepherds' bed.
-The next day, they sneak out of the house through a window and Queen dislocates her shoulder, which Slim resets, but her cry alerts a black officer stationed outside.
+The next day, they sneak out of the house through a window and Queen dislocates her shoulder, which Slim resets, but her cry alerts a Black officer stationed outside.
 He discovers them about to flee in the Shepherds' car but lets them escape.

 They reach the Florida address and sleep in the car, awakened in the morning by a black man with a shotgun.
 They follow the man to his trailer where he makes a call, telling them a friend can help them escape by plane.
-He drives them to the tarmac and Queen and Slim walk toward a waiting plane, but a squad of police cars arrive on the scene.
+He drives them to the tarmac where Queen and Slim walk toward a waiting plane, until a squad of police cars arrives.
 Joining hands, they declare their love for each other, but Queen is shot dead by an overeager officer.
 Ignoring police commands, an unarmed Slim carries Queen's body toward the officers and is gunned down as well.

 The people Queen and Slim encountered react to news reports of their deaths; the Florida man has collected the bounty, while the police have falsely claimed that both Queen and Slim were armed when they were shot, despite footage showing the opposite.
 Their real names are revealed to be Angela Johnson and Ernest Hines, and hundreds attend their funeral, viewing them as martyrs as Junior's photo of them becomes a symbol across the country.